Karl Dallas

 Karl Frederick Dallas (29 January 1931 – 21 June 2016) was a British journalist, musician, author, playwright, peace campaigner, record producer, and broadcaster.
 He was described as "the most vigorous, influential, and informed folk music journalist in Britain".

 Biography

 Early life

 Dallas was brought up in a communist household, and was named after Karl Marx and Friedrich Engels.
 His father Jack Dallas was an ex Scots Guardsman and a founder member of the Communist Party of Great Britain (CPGB).
 Karl lived as a child in Whitley Bay, Northumberland, and later attended Bec School in Tooting, London.
-He had a half sister Kathleen and like her joined the CPGB. writing poetry, and writing and performing songs in London in his teens, using the name Fred Dallas.
+He had a half sister Kathleen and like her joined the CPGB.
+He started writing poetry, and writing and performing songs in London in his teens, using the name Fred Dallas.
 His songs have been recorded by The Spinners (The Family of Man, written in 1955, after Dallas saw the exhibition of the same name), Ewan MacColl, June Tabor and others.
 He also contributed music reviews to the St Marylebone Record and Musical Opinion magazine.